The complete guide to A/B testing

 Furthermore, the statistical tests used to calculate the confidence level (such as the chi-square test) are based on a sample size close to infinity.
 Should the sample size be low, exercise caution when analyzing the results, even if the test indicates a reliability of more than 95%.
 With a low sample size, it is possible that leaving the test active for a few more days will greatly modify the results.
 This is why it is advisable to have a sufficiently sized sample.
 There are scientific methods to calculate the size of this sample (use our sample size calculator) but, from a practical standpoint, it is advisable to have a sample of at least 5,000 visitors and 75 conversions saved per variation.

 There are two types of statistical tests:

 - Frequentist tests.
 The chi-square method, or Frequentist method, is objective.
 It allows for analysis of results only at the end of your test.
 The study is thus based on observation, with a reliability of 95%.

 - Bayesian tests.
 The Bayesian method is deductive.
 By taking from the laws of probability, it lets you analyze results before the end of the test.
 Be sure, however, to correctly read the confidence interval.
-Check out our dedicated article to see all there is to know about advantages of the Bayesian approach for A/B testing.
+Check out our dedicated article to see all there is to know about advantages Bayesian statistics for A/B testing.

 Lastly, although site traffic makes it possible to quickly obtain a sufficiently sized sample, it is recommended that you leave the test active for several days to take into account differences in behavior observed by weekday, or even by time of day.
 A minimum duration of one week is preferable, ideally two weeks.
 In some cases, this period can even be longer, particularly if the conversion concerns products for which the buying cycle requires time (complex products/services or B2B).
 As such, there is no standard duration for a test.